 The withdrawal syndrome begins on the second day of stopping and may persist for 2 weeks.
 Discontinuation symptoms include anxiety, irritability, insomnia, stomach pain, and decreased appetite.
 Sleep problems can potentially persist beyond that time frame.

 It is important to note that "synthetic marijuana" is not actually marijuana, with some people being misled into trying K2/Spice (an untested and illegal synthetic cannabinoid).

-The full extent of long-term health risks of chronic cannabis use is currently unknown.
-There is no determining who will develop serious physical, psychological, or other unwanted reactions.
+The full extent of the long-term health risks of chronic cannabis use is currently unknown.
+There is no way to determine who will develop serious physical, psychological, or other unwanted reactions.